naiquevin/blog-src/content/understanding-rust-lifetime-specifiers.md

 Let's represent the above validation errors using an enum.
-Because the term "error" is conventionally used to name `Error` types in rust, I am using "mistake" to avoid confusion.
+Because the term "error" is conventionally used to name `Error` types in rust, I am using "violation" instead to avoid confusion.

 ```
 #[derive(Debug)]
-enum Mistake {
+enum Violation {
     TemplateRefNotFound {
         title: String,
         template_id: String,